andrewbrg/crouton-auto/README.md

 **This script is made for AMD64 processors**, if you have an ARM processor some packages will not function.
 Fully tested on Acer Chromebook 14.

 Your Chromebook must be in developer mode in order to use this script.
 It is also highly recommended that you install the crouton chrome extension for added functionality including a shared clipboard between operating systems.
-You may get the latest version directly from the chrome store: https://chrome.google.com/webstore/detail/crouton-integration/gcpneefbbnfalgjniomfjknbcgkbijom
+You may get the latest version directly from the [chrome store](https://chrome.google.com/webstore/detail/crouton-integration/gcpneefbbnfalgjniomfjknbcgkbijom)

 **Resources to check out**